Leycesteria formosa

 Leycesteria formosa, the pheasant berry, is a deciduous shrub in the family Caprifoliaceae, native to the Himalayas and southwestern China.
 It is considered a noxious invasive species in Australia, New Zealand, the neighbouring islands of Micronesia, and some other places.

-In its native Himalaya the shrub is frequently used in the traditional medicine of the various countries and peoples encompassed within the region.
+In the Himalayas, the shrub is frequently used in the traditional medicine of the various countries and peoples encompassed within the region.